Perth Airport: Emergency alternative airports

 There are three emergency alternative airports for Perth, used usually in the case of fog or bad weather affecting Perth.
 In 2013, the state government flagged the need for a new emergency alternative airport, with Exmouth's Learmonth Airport and Adelaide Airport being inconvenient due to their significant distance from Perth.
 In 2017, plans for Cunderdin Airport to become a diversion airport for Perth were put in place.
 In 2018, it was proposed that Kalgoorlie-Boulder Airport would be a better alternative than Cunderdin.
 In 2019, Busselton Margaret River Airport had its bid to become a designated alternate international airport approved.

+Other incidents

+In April 2020, Perth Airport staff parked heavy vehicles and heavy equipment in front of some Virgin Australia aircraft to prevent them from moving due to alleged unpaid debts by the airline.

+In May 2024, a refuelling malfunction at the airport resulted in at least 70 international and domestic flights to be cancelled, delayed or diverted to regional airports.

+On 15 September 2024, Runway 03 suffered pavement failure after a Qantas Airbus A330 took off from it.
+No one was injured however the runway suffered severe damage and forced the diversion of a Boeing 747-8F due to insufficient runway length.

 Future development

 Consolidation of terminals

-The Perth Airport Master Plan 2014 aims for the domestic and international terminals to be consolidated into a single terminal on the south-eastern side of the airfield by 2024.
-In 2008, Westralia Airports announced their intention to complete a A$1 billion upgrade project which addresses key elements of the Master Plan while complete the upgrade project key elements of the 2014 Master Plan.
+The 2004 Perth Airport Master Plan aimed for the domestic and international terminals to be consolidated into a single terminal on the south-eastern side of the airfield by 2024.
+The updated 2020 Perth Airport Master Plan included a major expansion and upgrade of Terminal 1 and the construction of a new terminal adjacent to house Qantas' operations as part of the consolidation plans, with an intended completion date set for 2025.

+However, the consolidation process faced protracted delays due to Qantas initially preferring to continue operating out of Terminals 3 and 4, a stance that drew criticism from both Perth Airport and the Western Australian state government.
+Qantas' transfer to Terminal 1 had been initially set to be completed by late 2025, but was pushed back due to the COVID-19 pandemic affecting air travel.
+Qantas had also cited a desire to upgrade and build out their current Perth hub in order to launch new international services before committing to a move to new facilities “over the long term”.

+In May 2024, it was confirmed that Qantas and Perth Airport had come to an agreement for Qantas and Jetstar to move to a new terminal in the Airport Central precinct by 2031.

 Third runway

 The construction of a new runway (03R/21L) is planned.
 The new runway will be 3,000 m long and 45 m wide, while running parallel to the existing main runway and located between Terminal 1 and Abernethy Road.
-Although Perth Airport plans for the runway to open by 2027, if demand is high enough in the coming years, the airport will set a 2024 opening instead, the same year the terminals are expected to be consolidated.
+Construction of the runway began in mid 2025, with an intended opening in 2028.
+The construction of the runway will also result in the closure of Gorgan Road on the Perth Airport Estate.